ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

+How to Get Filthy Rich In Rising Asia - Mohsin Hamid

+Island - Aldous Huxley

+The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success - William N. Thorndike

+Purple Cow: Transform Your Business by Being Remarkable - Seth Godin

+Deep Work: Rules for Focused Success in a Distracted World - Cal Newport

+Sapiens: A Brief History of Humankind -  Yuval Noah Harari

+Anything You Want: 40 Lessons for a New Kind of Entrepreneur - Derek Sivers

+Founders at Work: Stories of Startups' Early Days - Jessica Livingston

+The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World - Pedro Domingos

+The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh

+Why Buddhism is True: The Science and Philosophy of Meditation and Enlightenment - Robert Wright

+Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

 ## Every book I have read since May 2016

 ### 1 - What I Learned Losing A Million Dollars - Brendan Moynihan